kbariotis/woocommerce-linkwise-connection/README.md

+*THIS PLUGING IS OUTDATED AND WON'T WORK WITH THE LATEST LINKWISE API.*

 Woocommerce Linkwise Connection
 =========

-Inject appropriate scripts for connecting with Linkwise\'s platform — Edit
+Inject appropriate scripts for connecting with Linkwise\'s platform â€” Edit

 Instalation
 -----------